Şükrü Âli Ögel: Biography

-Born 1886 in Trebinje of Turkish descent, he attended the military academy and joined the Ottoman army on August 13, 1909 in the rank of a second lieutenant. Şükrü Âli served as a staff officer in the West Front during the Turkish War of Independence.
+Born in 1886 in Trebinje of Turkish descent, he attended the military academy and joined the Ottoman army on 13 August 1909 in the rank of a second lieutenant. Şükrü Âli served as a staff officer and fought the invading Greek Army in the Western Front during the Turkish War of Independence.

-He took part in the foundation of the intelligence organization Milli Emniyet Hizmeti, and was appointed on December 25, 1926 its first director.
-He retired from military service on December 22, 1936 as he was in the rank of a colonel, but kept his position at the MAH.
+He took part in the foundation of the intelligence organization Milli Emniyet Hizmeti, and was appointed on 25 December 1926 its first director.
+He retired from military service on 22 December 1936 as he was in the rank of a colonel, but kept his position at the MAH.

-On May 25, 1937, Şükrü Âli Ögel entered the Turkish Grand National Assembly as the deputy of Istanbul.
+On 25 May 1937 Şükrü Âli Ögel entered the Turkish Grand National Assembly as the deputy of Istanbul.
 With the approval of the prime minister, he continued his position as chief of the intelligence agency beside his membership in the parliament.
-He quit from the MAH on July 7, 1941 after a dispute with the prime minister Refik Saydam.
+He quit from the MAH on 7 July 1941 after a dispute with the prime minister Refik Saydam.

-He died on June 1, 1973.
+He died on 1 June 1973.